Looking to improve your waterfall photography skills?

 What to expect.

 Over the course of the weekend we’re going to visit some of New Hampshire’s finest waterfalls.
-Some are popular, with plenty of visitors, others, while equally spectacular are off the beaten path a bit.
+Some are popular, with plenty of visitors, others, while equally spectacular are off the beaten path a bit and we may have them all to ourselves.

 Where it’s safe to do so I encourage wading into the stream below the waterfalls for a unique perspective.
 But please remember, safety first!
 The wet rocks can be EXTREMELY slippery.*